Top Ten Walks in Scotland

 Alternatively, you are in Ullapool and you have travelled far enough by road for one day.
 You are in the midst of fine rugged Highlands and need an overview.
 This walk will allow you that overview, quite literally.

-(This situation may change as knowledgeable ladies in tourist offices are a dying breed, as are the information offices themselves.)
+(The situation re walk advice may already have changed as knowledgeable ladies in tourist offices are a dying breed, as are the information offices themselves.)

 Callander Crags, Stirling